Hakerh400/esolangs/api.md

 `options` is an optional argument.
 It specified, it must be an object containing options for specific interpreter.
 Options are currently not documented.

-### `esolangs.runSafe(name, source, input[, options[, safeOptions]])`
+### `esolangs.runSafe(name, source, input[, options[, sandboxOptions]])`

 Safe version of `esolangs.run`.
 While the unsafe version may never halt and can even crash the process if a fatal error occurs (for example out-of-memory errors cannot be catched - they always crash the process), the `runSafe` method is always safe to invoke.
-It is always asynchronous (regardless of the `async` property of the langauge info object) and returns a promise that either resolves to a buffer containing the stdout or rejects with an error.
+It is always asynchronous (regardless of the `async` property of the langauge info object) and returns a promise that either resolves to a buffer containing the result or rejects with an error.

+Result is an array of two elements.
+If the first element is `0`, the second element is a string representing the error message.
+If the first element is `1`, the second element is a buffer that represents the program's output.
+Promise rejects with an error only in case of fatal errors (for example time limit is exceeded, or out-of-memory happened (which cannot be catches using `esolangs.run`)).

-`safeOptions` is an optional parameter which is an object that contains the following properties:
+`sandboxOptions` is an optional parameter which is an object that contains the following properties:

 * `timeout` - Time interval in milliseconds.
 After that interval, if the program is still running, it will be terminated and the promise will be rejected.
 Default is `null` (unlimited time).